China reveals misuse of $2.7 billion in lottery funds

-BEIJING (Reuters) - China has uncovered widespread misappropriation of 16.9 billion yuan ($2.72 billion) of funds from its state lottery program, underscoring the extent of official corruption as the country tries to root out graft.
+BEIJING, June 25 (Reuters) - China has uncovered widespread misappropriation of 16.9 billion yuan ($2.72 billion) of funds from its state lottery programme, underscoring the extent of official corruption as the country tries to root out graft.

 Funds were misappropriated through the buying and building of office buildings and hotels or embezzled, the National Audit Office said in a report on its website.